rladaga/mercourier/README.md

 - Monitors GitHub repositories of your choice
 - Delivers notifications about issues, pull requests, commits, and other GitHub events
+- Sends it's own logs to an specific `Zulip` topic

 ## Why Use Mercourier?